 Included in this manual are references to as-built engineered plans developed by USACE.
 These plans are identified with a “CLW” heading.
 A list of these plans is in Part I Section V of the SDIC Operations and Maintenance Manual.
 These plans are kept on file at the SDIC office.

 Locations along the levees are referenced by Station numbers, an example would be “Sta: 245+28” or”245+28”.
 Stations are mark of distance along the levee crown in feet, Sta:245+28 would be 24,528 feet from beginning.
 The perimeter levee begins with 0+00 at the southern end and increases until reaching the northern end.
 The Sublevee begins with 0+00 at the northern end and increases moving south, the Sublevee is also denoted with an “L” as in “Sta: L25+00” or “L25+00”.

+Local landmarks in addition to Station numbers are referenced in this document to help facilitate quicker response times in emergencies.

 Introduction

 The Scappoose Drainage Improvement Company's (SDIC) Flood Damage Reduction System (FDRS) consist of ten miles of perimeter of levee, three dewatering pumping stations, one seepage control sub levee system and a multi mile network of conveyance channels.
 The levees provide flood control for over 5,700 acres of land including farm, residential, industrial, and commercial; the most significant is the eastern portion of the City of Scappoose, Oregon.
 The levees divert Multnomah Channel and Willamette River flood waters away from properties within the SDIC boundaries.
 The Columbia River also has a direct effect on the waters of the lower Willamette River and Multnomah Channel.
-The SDIC’s internal water conveyance systems moves precipitation, runoff and seepage to a system of pumping stations, which remove the water from the interior to the Multnomah Channel.
+The SDIC’s internal water conveyance systems move precipitation, runoff and seepage to a system of pumping stations, which remove the water from the interior to the Multnomah Channel.

 Purpose

-The purpose of this Flood Emergency Response Plan (FERP) is to establish protocols and responsibilities for the SDIC, partners, and volunteers as first responders in the event of a Multnomah Channel, or Willamette River high water threat or flood emergency to the FDRS.
+The purpose of this Emergency Action Plan (EAP) is to establish protocols and responsibilities for the SDIC, partners, and volunteers as first responders in the event of a Multnomah Channel, or Willamette River high water threat or flood emergency to the FDRS.

 The FERP will accomplish this through: